Are you looking for a Ragdoll Cat Price?

 The things listed above are all related to the initial purchase and home placement. when you first get a cat or a kitten you will need a vet check-up, you will need supplies at your home like food and a water dish and a crate.

-If you are getting a kitten sometimes the breeder pays for the initial shots, and or there is a cost-sharing system in place to get the shots done.
-For the desexing, usually, animals like dogs and cats need to be a little older like 6 months for this procedure.
+If you are getting a kitten sometimes the breeder pays for the initial shots, and there is a cost-sharing system in place to get the shots done.
+For desexing, usually, animals like dogs and cats need to be a little older like 6 months for this procedure.
 Some vets will do it sooner, but new research suggests waiting a little longer, especially in males for this to happen.

 General Price for a Ragdoll Kitten

 The price will also depend on the breeder you are purchasing from and the local veterinary costs they encounter.
 Each breeder will charge slightly different amounts but the cost should be more or less the same.

 Here’s a table of the approximate price for a ragdoll kitten depending on the quality (not sure what each of the quality categories represents?
 Read on for more details).
 These numbers are for 2022.

 As you can see in the table above, pet-grade kittens are the most affordable available, with these ragdolls being sold for around $450.

 Pet quality just means the individual is not up to the standard of a show quality ragdoll due to their markings.
 They have the same temperament and will often have been spayed or neutered (or come with a strict agreement that they will be spayed or neutered by the buyer).
 Ultimately, the defining factor is that they cannot be used in shows.